Mr. Mackey

 Mr. Mackey Jr. is a fictional character in the adult animated television series South Park.
 He is voiced by series co-creator Trey Parker and debuted in the season one episode "Mr. Hankey, the Christmas Poo".
-The guidance counselor at South Park Elementary is best known for saying "m'kay" at the end (or beginning) of most of his sentences.
+The school counselor at South Park Elementary, he is best known for saying "m'kay" at the end (or beginning) of most of his sentences.

 Mr. Mackey is based on Parker's junior high school counselor Stan Lackey.

 Appearance

 Mackey has a disproportionately large head, which is caused by the tightness of his tie.
 He wears a green long-sleeved shirt, a blue tie, dark blue pants, and blue leather shoes, as well as black-rimmed glasses.
 He speaks with a Southern accent.
 Mackey has black yet thinning hair.